 A Layer 3 service is created by combining routing instances (RI) into a service profile, then defining its characteristics and business rules:

 The following is the basic workflow to get started:

-As in the example above, all RIs and the advertisements to them will be advertised to any subscriber.
-The subscriber does not choose whether to receive only the “orange” or “green” routes above.
+As in the example above, all RIs and the advertisements to them are advertised to any subscriber.
+The subscriber does not choose whether to receive only the orange or green routes as shown.
 As a provider, if you want orange and green to be discrete services that are purchased and assigned separately, you should have them in separate service profiles.
-They do not necessarily have to be on different ports.
+They don't have to be on different ports.

-Unlike Layer 2 service profiles, it is not necessary, by default, to “approve” each subscription as it is created by a buyer.
+Unlike Layer 2 service profiles, it's not necessary, by default, to approve each subscription as it's created by a buyer.
 As soon as the pre-requisites have been met, the subscription goes live and route advertisement begins.